-FOR VALUE RECEIVED, Hawaii 125-0 Trust, a business trust formed under the laws of the State of Delaware whose principal place of business is at Rodney Square North, 1100 North Market Street, Wilmington, Delaware (the ATrust@) promises to pay to the order of [insert name of Lender in capital letters] ( the APayee@) on October 15, or on such earlier date or dates as are provided in or pursuant to the Facility Agreement, the lesser of (x) $_____________ and (y) the aggregate unpaid principal amount of the Advances made by Payee to the Trust under the Facility Agreement referred to below.
+FOR VALUE RECEIVED, Hawaii II I 125-0 Trust, a business trust formed under the laws of the State of Delaware whose principal place of business is at Rodney Square North, 1100 North Market Street, Wilmington, Delaware (the ATrust@) promises to pay to the order of [insert name of Lender in capital letters] ( the APayee@) on October 15, 2004 2002 or on such earlier date or dates as are provided in or pursuant to the Facility Agreement, the lesser of (x) $_____________ and (y) the aggregate unpaid principal amount of the Advances made by Payee to the Trust under the Facility Agreement referred to below.

 The Trust also promises to pay interest on the aggregate unpaid principal amount of the Advances borrowed hereunder from the date hereof paid at the rates and at the times which shall be determined in accordance with the provisions of the Facility Agreement dated as of November 15, 2000 (as such Facility Agreement may be amended from time to time, the AFacility Agreement@), among the Trust, Canadian Imperial Bank of Commerce, as Agent, and the financial institutions party thereto.